Former Special Assistant to President Obama for Energy and Environment

-Ron Minsk is a Fellow at the Center on Global Energy Policy.
-He joined the Center after serving until April, 2015 as Special Assistant to President Obama for Energy and Environment at the White House's National Economic Council.
+Ron Minsk is former Special Assistant to President Obama for Energy and Environment at the White House’s National Economic Council.
+He joined the Center after serving until April, 2015 as Special Assistant to President Obama for Energy and Environment at the White House’s National Economic Council.
 Ron served in a similar position from 1998 to 2001 in the Clinton White House, where he served as a Director to the National Economic Council and Special Assistant to the President for Economic Policy.

 Prior to returning to the White House, Ron Minsk served as Senior Vice President at Securing America’s Future Energy (SAFE), a non-partisan, not-for-profit organization committed to reducing America’s dependence on oil and improving U.S. energy security in order to bolster our national security and strengthen the economy.
 In that position, Ron was responsible for the development of energy policies dedicated to enhancing the United States’ energy security.
 Among other papers, he was a contributing author of A National Strategy for Energy Security, a 120 page blueprint for reducing the United States’ dependence on oil and the Electrification Roadmap, and other policy papers.